 How does a spanner work?
 Complete Guide

 A Spanner is a very useful tool for many day-to-day activities.
 Anyway, did you know how it works?
 We use many tools for day-to-day tasks, but we don’t know how they work.
-The wrench is another name given for Spanner.
-When going back through the history, we can find the use of Spanners in the 15th century.
-England exported this tool to North America in 18th and 19th centuries.
+The wrench is another name given for.
+When going back through history, we can find the use of in the 15th century.
+England exported this tool to North America in the 18th and 19th centuries.
 Many types of Spanners are available today and I will discuss the types later in this article.

 How does a Spanner work?: We can’t hold a tight fastener with fingers and turn it clockwise or anticlockwise.
 But a Spanner is designed in such a way to grip a tight fastener well, and turn it clockwise or anticlockwise The longer the handle, the more force you can exert.
 As you can see in the picture, the shape and size of the Spanner head; fit over the head of the fastener with a tight grip.
 When you turn the handle anticlockwise/clockwise, you are exerting a tremendous force onto the fastener head.
 The handle acts as a lever that magnifies the force you are exerting.
 So, the torque turns the fastener clockwise or anticlockwise.

 Spanner types: Many types are there, but the working principle is almost the same.
 Well, I am not going to explain all the types as many types are there, but I will explain the most common ones.

 * open-ended spanner: A very common type widely used for many tasks.
 The one-piece wrench is another name given to this type.
 At both the ends, you have two U-shaped head openings to grip fasteners and bolts (of different sizes or the same.)
 It’s a very versatile tool to use for home and industrial tasks.
 This type can remove fasteners with square, hexagonal or octagonal heads.